You’ve Been Storing Wine Wrong This Whole Time

 Not all wines benefit from aging

-According to wine educator Kevin Zraly, author of the Windows on the World Complete Wine Course, “It's a common misconception that all wines improve with age.
-In fact, more than 90 percent of all the wines made in the world are meant to be consumed within one year, and less than 1 percent of the world’s wines are meant to be aged for more than five years.”
-Depending on the type and quality of the wine, up to 50 percent of fruitiness may be lost within six months of bottling, and it could eventually lose color (reds) or turn brown (whites) if kept for years.
+“It’s a common misconception that all wines improve with age,” notes wine educator Kevin Zraly, author of Windows on the World Complete Wine Course.
+“In fact, more than 90 percent of all the wines made in the world are meant to be consumed within one year, and less than 1 percent of the world’s wines are meant to be aged for more than five years.”
+Depending on its type and quality, a wine may lose up to half of its fruitiness within six months of bottling, and its color may fade (reds) or turn brown (whites) if kept for years.

 Top wine storage factors to consider

-A FEW OTHER WINE STORAGE MISTAKES
+OTHER COMMON WINE STORAGE MISTAKES

 Outsmart life with AAA Membership.